osohq/oso/new-docs/content/java/reference/classes.md

 oso.registerClass(Person.class, "User")
 ```

-At instantiation time, oso will search the list returned by
+At instantiation time, Oso will search the list returned by
 [Class.getConstructors()](https://docs.oracle.com/javase/10/docs/api/java/lang/Class.html#getConstructors())
 for a constructor that is applicable to the supplied positional constructor
 arguments.
 For example, given the Polar expression `new
-User("alice@example.com")`, oso will search for a `Constructor` with one
+User("alice@example.com")`, Oso will search for a `Constructor` with one
 parameter compatible with `String.class`, e.g.:

 ```java